 For further reading, check out our blog on Meditation for Childbirth and Pregnancy.

-If you’d like some guidance to Learn to Meditate or keep your practice strong, our Mindworks App offers Guided Meditations, Daily Cup Contemplations, Mind Talks and other amazing resources that can help you access the many benefits of meditating during pregnancy – and well beyond.
+If you’d like some guidance to Learn to Meditate or keep your practice strong, check out our Meditation Fundamentals course, which offers a progressive series of Guided Meditations and insightful Mind Talk videos and other amazing resources that can help you access the many benefits of meditating during pregnancy – and well beyond.